BakelLab/vRAPID/docs/data-release.md

 #### Snakemake

-The script can be found in the `Snakefile` found in the `workflow` directory, under the `run_genome_annotation` rule.
+The script can be found in the `Snakefile` found in the `workflow` directory, under the `data_release_prep` rule.
 All necessary input, parameters, output, and log files are defined under that rule.
 Note that the snakemake rule also outputs a log file for each sample.
 Snakemake's log files can always be found in the `log` directory, and identified per sample in the following format:

 `13_datarelease.snakemake.log`